Ptujec/LaunchBar/Text-Actions/README.md

 ## List

 - Date (Paste current date or date plus/minus some days in an active text field)
-- Get Markdown Link from Safari
+- Get Markdown Link from Safari (and paste into active text field)
-- Get RTF Link from Safari
+- Get RTF Link from Safari (and paste into active text field)
 - Lorem Ipsum (Generate placeholder text)
 - Lorem Slovensko (Slovene version)
 - Markdown to RTF Link (Convert a Markdown link into a proper RTF link e.g. in Mail)